engageintellect/gsa-rag-frontend/documents/Lens API/publication-1/gated.md

       "tokenIds": []
     },
     "providerSpecificParams": {
-      "encryptionKey": "a loooong hex string that LIT will use to decrypt your content as long as you satisfy the conditions", },
+      "encryptionKey": "a loooong hex string that LIT will use to decrypt your content as long as you satisfy the conditions" },
     "encryptedFields": {
       "content": "WhpXUao7QU7iQg79UsCw0-ptkoy_fSbfEoqEs6_Zj2s=", // encrypted content